-Both Greg and his wife were avid shooters, including recreational handgun and shotgun target shooting.
+Both the Founder and his wife were avid shooters, including recreational handgun and shotgun target shooting.
 As soon as Illinois permitted concealed carry, they quickly signed up for the 2-day, 16-hour CCW Permit class.

-Greg began to search the web for such a solution and soon found such a product did not exist.
-So, Paula encouraged him to make what he wanted and that is how it all began.
+The Founder began to search the web for such a solution and soon learned such a product did not exist.
+So, his wife encouraged him to make what he wanted and that is how it all began.